catmaid/CATMAID/sphinx-doc/source/data_views.rst

 string arguments (mind the quotes!).
 If the numeric index is out of range, no image will be displayed.
 Like in the *Project List* view type, the option values ``"first"``, ``"center"`` and ``"last"`` refer to the first, middle and last slice of each stack.
+To scale the sample image, the option ``sample_scaling`` can be used with a scaling percentage value.

 If you wanted to display a text-only table, you would actually not need to define anything, but ``{}`` (because of the defaults) to get something like:

 .. image:: _static/dataviews/admin_data_views_project_table_text.png

-However, to get an image table with the center slice of each stack, you would need to define
+However, to get an image table with the center slice of each stack where every sample image is scaled by 65%, you would need to define

-  ``{"sample_images":true, "sample_slice":"center"}``
+  ``{"sample_images":true, "sample_slice":"center", "sample_scaling":65}``

 and you would get for example this: